Some people think that after being diagnosed with arthritis or fibromyalgia, they can say goodbye to a peaceful sleep.

 - Polyfoam.
 A cheaper alternative to traditional foam, polyfoam has a more spongy feel.
 This means it will help you move around the bed more easily and won’t aggravate your joint pain.
 However, people with fibromyalgia might find that polyfoam lacks hug and pressure relief, so they’ll struggle with getting comfy.

 - Latex.
 Natural latex has smaller pores than foams and is denser.
 It doesn’t offer very close conforming, so it might fail to relax tender points in people with fibromyalgia.
-Yet, a latex mattress can make a good purchase for arthritis patients because it has quick response and won’t make you feel trapped when you move around.
+Yet, a latex mattress can make a good purchase for arthritis patients because it has a quick response and won’t make you feel trapped when you move around.

 - Hybrid.
 A hybrid bed combines coils, foams, and other materials in different combinations, so you can expect a balanced feel from it.
 Typically, hybrids can suit both arthritis and fibromyalgia patients, but this varies from model to model, so it’s highly advised to test the mattress and make the most of your trial period.